 Accounting and Business Services carries out the financial operations of the agency to include providing meaningful financial information, supporting financial processes, and maintaining effective financial control.

 The Texas Legislature appropriated approximately $5.2 billion to TDCJ for the 2006-2007 biennium.
-The Fiscal Year 2006 Operating Budget developed, and continuously monitored by the Budget Department, totals almost $2.6 billion.
+The Fiscal Year 2007 Operating Budget developed, and continuously monitored by the Budget Department, totals approximately $2.658 billion.

-The department routinely interacts with the State’s executive, legislative and regulatory agencies which include the Legislative Budget Board, Governor’s Office of Budget and Planning, Public Finance Authority and the Bond Review Board.
+The department routinely interacts with the state's executive, legislative and regulatory agencies, which include the Legislative Budget Board, Governor's Office of Budget, Planning and Policy, Public Finance Authority, and the Bond Review Board.

 Commissary and Trust Fund Department

 The Commissary and Trust Fund Department is responsible for the administration and operation of the agency's commissaries and inmate trust fund.

 The inmate trust fund provides offenders access to personal funds for the purchase of commissary items, craft shop supplies, periodicals and subscriptions, some over-the-counter medications, and other approved expenditures.
 Approximately 90 percent of all funds deposited to the trust fund are received from offenders' families and friends.
 An automated remittance system is used to encode, image, endorse, and facilitate the electronic posting of the large number of deposits collected by the trust fund.
 In Fiscal Year 2006, more than 1.7 million deposits totaling in excess of $96.7 million were received and processed.